nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/notebooks/README.md

 The `regional_comparison.ipynb` notebook contains code to create a chloropleth of regional comparisons of the greenness measures.

+### 2x2 Typologies

+The `2x2_typologies.ipynb` notebook contains code to create a 2x2 typology of greenness measures for the comparisons flow of the Green Jobs Explorer.

 ### Sampling Analysis

 This notebook contains high-level analysis of different OJO samples.